Metrics for spin-based computing: Metrics

 A key advantage of s-MTJs is their large signal amplitude during switching: resistance fluctuations produce 100 mV –200 mV voltage swings, significantly higher than typical thermal noise in CMOS circuits~\cite{camsari2023fullstack} at room temperature.
 Thanks to the collective dynamics of magnetization switching combined with high tunneling magnetoresistance, the resulting voltage fluctuations are naturally large enough to drive surrounding CMOS circuits, eliminating the need for the extra amplification circuitry required in other probabilistic circuit designs~\cite{cheemalavagu2005probabilistic,patel2024pass}.

 Beyond speed and power, the nature of resistance fluctuations is crucial for p-bit operation.
-The switching dynamics of s-MTJs can exhibit continuous or telegraphic noise, with a behaviour that is dependent on the bias voltage and temperature~\cite{Hassan_PRAppl2021}.
-The spin-transfer-torque (STT) effect on the fluctuations can be observed as a sigmoidal response in time average is visible in Fig.~\ref{figMTJ}a and ~\ref{figMTJ}b.
-Considering the minimal CMOS designs for the p-bits with MTJs~\cite{singh2024cmos}, the STT-effect should be minimized enabling bias-independent MTJs.
-One technique is the use of double-free-layer MTJs~\cite{PhysRevApplied.21.054002}, which enables bias-free devices while preserving the desired stochastic behaviour (Fig.~\ref{figMTJ}d and ~\ref{figMTJ}e).
+The switching dynamics of s-MTJs can exhibit continuous or telegraphic noise, with a behaviour that is dependent on the bias voltage~\cite{Hassan_PRAppl2021}.
+The spin-transfer-torque effect on the fluctuations can be observed as a sigmoidal response in time average (middle row in Fig.~\ref{figMTJ}a,b).
+Considering the minimal CMOS designs for the p-bits, bias-voltage independence is desirable ~\cite{Camsari_IEDL2017, Hassan_PRAppl2021, singh2024cmos}, which can be achieved by minimizing the spin-transfer torque effect in s-MTJs.
+One technique is the use of double-free-layer MTJs~\cite{PhysRevApplied.15.044049,10.1063/5.0219606, PhysRevApplied.21.054002}, which enables bias-free devices while preserving the desired stochastic behaviour (Fig.~\ref{figMTJ}d,e).